retebuonvivere/retebuonvivere/README.md

    `drush make retebuonvivere.make`

-3. Download the telephone module separately because it always cause problems in the makefile (see related telephone [issue][5].

-   `drush dl telephone`

-4. Create a new mySQL db with all permissions.
+3. Create a new mySQL db with all permissions.

-5. Install drupal with rbv_profile profile with the following command (from drupal root):
+4. Install drupal with rbv_profile profile with the following command (from drupal root):

    ```Shell
    drush site-install rbv_profile --account-name=admin --account-pass=admin --db-url=mysql://dbuser:dbpass@localhost/dbname